dfelinto/blender-manual/manual/interface/tool_system.rst

 .. figure:: /images/interface_tool-system_buttons-popup.png
    :align: right

-   Button with pop-up menu indicator.
+   Expanded tool group.

-The Toolbar shows buttons for each tool.
+The Toolbar contains buttons for the various tools.
-For tool buttons which have a small triangle in their bottom right corner, a pop-up menu will be revealed when you :kbd:`LMB` drag so that you can select other tools of the same group.
+Buttons with a small triangle in their bottom right corner are tool groups which can be opened by holding :kbd:`LMB` on them for a moment (or dragging :kbd:`LMB` to open them instantly).

 Hovering your cursor over a tool for a short time will show its name, while hovering longer will show the full tooltip.